UMB Campus Shared Resources

 - Creating a focus group and interpreting focus group results,

-- Developing participant instruction videos,
+- Developing participant recruitment or instruction videos,

 - Assembling an advisory board, or